benlund/roc/README.md

 So, it is not necessary to call the getter methods most of the time.
 E.g. roc_time_obj.to_i works and is exactly equivalent to roc_time_obj.to_time.to_i

-Some of these methods are explicitly implemented as shortcuts though the Redis commands, when there is no need to fetch all the data from Redis, e.g. ROC::List#[] uses ROC::List#lrange or ROC::List#lindex as appropriate.
+Some of these methods are explicitly implemented as shortcuts through the Redis commands when there is no need to fetch all the data from Redis, e.g. ROC::List#[] uses ROC::List#lrange or ROC::List#lindex as appropriate.
 ROC::String#[] uses the Redis commands where appropriate, but falls back to delegating to the full string for regular expression arguments.

 ### Destructive methods